 1916: Lawrence became friendly with a Cornish farmer named William Henry Hocking.
 Frieda later believed that this may have been a homosexual relationship.
 At the time he was writing “Women in Love”.

 1917: Lawrence and Frieda were expelled from Zennor in Cornwall where they were living accused of being German spies and signaling to German submarines.

-1919: Had a severe attack of influenza.
-They both emigrated from Britain firstly to Capri in Italy and began several years of moving around.
+1919: He had a severe attack of influenza.
+They both emigrated from Britain firstly to Capri in Italy and then began several years of moving around.

 1922: Lawrence and Frieda left Europe with the intention of emigrating to the United States but sailed eastwards to begin with to Ceylon (now Sri Lanka) and then on to Thirroul, New South Wales, Australia.
 They finally reached America in September.
 Here they wanted to set up a Utopian community on a ranch near Taos, New Mexico.

 1923: They made a brief trip back to Britain but the journey was not a success and they soon returned to Taos convinced that America was the place to be.